What are the six different essay lengths?

 Finally, the thesis is the longest academic essay type and the one that’s reserved for doctorate students studying PhDs.
 Generally between 40,000 and 60,000 words in length, the doctorate thesis may contain all the elements of a dissertation but in much more detail and with more careful investigation.
 Such essays are almost certainly original and are based on primary research, with a larger focus on the accuracy of the literature review, data collection and data analysis.
 Many students will never encounter this essay type.

-Once you can recognise which essay length you’ve been assigned, the next question covered in Lesson 3 is about determining the type of essay you have to write.
+Once you can recognise which essay length you’ve been assigned, the next question covered in Chapter 3 is about determining the type of essay you have to write.
 This is because each essay type will require particular styles, structures, foci and language.

-Once you’ve completed all three lessons about essays, you might also wish to download our beginner, intermediate and advanced worksheets to test your progress or print for your students.
+Once you’ve completed all three chapters about essays, you might also wish to download our beginner, intermediate and advanced worksheets to test your progress or print for your students.
 These professional PDF worksheets can be easily accessed for only a few Academic Marks.